SharpRS03/UoM-ERP-BM-10909914/README.md

   comes from it.
 It skips any metrics file it cannot find rather than failing, so an out-of-order run fails quietly.

 Full stage table: `docs/TECHNICAL_APPENDIX.pdf` §5.
-Every fixed parameter: §6.
+Fixed parameters: §6.

 ---